jaganbishoyi/jaganbishoyi/README.md

 <a href='https://www.linkedin.com/in/jaganmohanbishoyi/'><img align='left' alt="linkedin" src="./assets/linkedin.svg" height='18px'/></a>
 <br/>

-I am a versatility and easily adapt to different technology depending on what the project requires.
-I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
+I am versatile and easily adapt to different technology depending on the project's requirements.
+I love exploring new tech stacks 💻 and leveraging them to build cool stuff 🛠️.
 <br/>
 <br/>